Subscribe to get the GOLD IRA Blueprint Free E-Book

 IRS Rules and Regulations

 Gold must be at least 99.5% pure to qualify for inclusion in an IRA.
-Thus, other precious metals have similar requirements:
+Other precious metals have similar requirements: silver must be 99.9% pure, and platinum and palladium must be 99.95% pure.

 Storage Requirements